-*The ArtPrize HUB is only open to the public during the ArtPrize event.
+*The ArtPrize HUB/HQ is only open to the public during the ArtPrize event.

-The official ArtPrize mobile app for iPhone and Android is the best way to find and vote for art, navigate downtown Grand Rapids, and stay connected to events and ArtPrize news.
+The official ArtPrize mobile app—free for iOS and Android devices—is the best way to find and vote for art, navigate downtown Grand Rapids, and stay connected to events and ArtPrize news.

 Use the app to:

-- vote for Entries and see your vote history
+- Vote for Artist Entries and see your vote history

 App Feature Overview